-Under a carpet of snow vernal pools may appear as openings in a forested landscape devoid of vegetation as you see in this photo, or they may contain the persistent remains of wetland plants such as cinnamon fern, royal fern, wooly sedge, or cattails, or wet shrubs such as meadowsweet, steeplebush, winterberry, red osier dogwood, or highbush blueberry.
+It is often very difficult to identify potential vernal pools under a carpet of snow.
+They may appear as openings in a forested landscape devoid of vegetation as you see in this photo, or they may contain the persistent remains of wetland plants such as cinnamon fern, royal fern, wooly sedge, or cattails, or wet shrubs such as meadowsweet, steeplebush, winterberry, red osier dogwood, or highbush blueberry.
 Be aware that old log landings may appear as similar gaps in the forest, but typically contain early successional species such as raspberry canes, goldenrods, milkweed, and poplar trees that don't typically grow in sites with annual inundation.
 If you think you have come across a vernal pool in the winter, try digging down to see if the pool re-filled in the fall and there is a layer of ice below the snow.
 Note the location and return in the early spring to look for evidence of vernal pool indicator species.